RedisGraph/RedisGraph/docs/commands.md

 ### Query language

-The syntax is based on [openCypher](http://www.opencypher.org/) and currently only a subset of the language is supported.
+The syntax is based on [openCypher](http://www.opencypher.org/), and only a subset of the language currently supported.

 1. [Clauses](#query-structure)